preethamam/AFMM-Skeletonization/Readme.md

 [2].
 João Ramos (2025). afmm (https://github.com/Joao-R/afmm), GitHub Repository.
 Retrieved January 7, 2025.

 # Acknowledgements
 I thank João Ramos for his invaluable time discussing on the possible solutions for porting the original `Go` code and his efforts for making the `Go` code public.
 I thank Nicholas Howe for writing the Method 1 `MATLAB MEX` code and making it an open-source.
-I thank Aniketh Manjunath ([vma1996](https://github.com/vma1996)), for his invaluable time in optimizing the Method 2 Python code by JIT compilation.
+I thank Aniketh Manjunath ([vma1996](https://github.com/vma1996)), who is also a co-author for the Python JIT version, for his invaluable time in optimizing the Method 2 Python code by JIT compilation.
 Lastly, I thank Atreya Joshi and Ashwin Mahesh for the discussion and help on the usage of `Go` and its compilation.

 # Feedback
 Please rate and provide feedback for the further improvements.